 For this approach to work, the VMM may need to write the SMM_BASE MSR, as well as related SMM control registers.
-As part of the emulation of SMM entry and RSM, the VMM needs to access the SMM_CTL MSR (see section 15.29.3, "SMM_CTL MSR (C001_0116h)," on page 505).
-However, these actions conflict with any BIOS that locks SMM control registers.
+As part of the emulation of SMM entry and RSM, the VMM needs to access the SMM_CTL MSR (see Section 15.30.3, "SMM_CTL MSR (C001_0116h)," on page 525).
+However, these actions conflict with any platform firmware that locks SMM control registers.

-A VMM can determine if it is running with a compatible BIOS setup by checking the SMMLOCK bit in the HWCR MSR (described in the BIOS and Kernel Developer's Guide applicable to your product).
-If the bit is 1, the BIOS has locked the SMM control registers and the VMM is unable to move them or insert its own SMM hypervisor.
+A VMM can determine if it is running with a compatible firmware setup by checking the SMMLOCK bit in the HWCR MSR (described in the BIOS and Kernel Developer's Guide applicable to your product).
+If the bit is 1, firmware has locked the SMM control registers and the VMM is unable to move them or insert its own SMM hypervisor.